STATE OF NEW YORK

-OGC Op.
-No. 10-09-13
+OGC Opinion No. 10-09-13

 The Office of General Counsel issued the following opinion on September 29, 2010 representing the position of the New York State Insurance Department.

-Re: Rebates
+RE: Rebates

 Under the facts presented, may a broker pay any part of his insurance commissions to an employer client?